-- Line 2.0 Tangible Capital Assets Less Land represents the net book value of depreciable assets as of August 31, 2018.
-Land is not included in the TCA balance because non-depreciable assets are excluded from DCC (per PS 3410). - Amounts in Column 1 are populated from the 2017-18 Financial Statement closing balances, Schedule 5.3. - Line 2.0, Columns 2, 5 and 6 are preloaded from Schedule 22.
+- Line 2.0 Tangible Capital Assets Less Land represents the net book value of depreciable assets as of August 31, 2020.
+Land is not included in the TCA balance because non-depreciable assets are excluded from DCC (per PS 3410). - Amounts in Column 1 are populated from the 2019-20 Financial Statement closing balances, Schedule 5.3. - Line 2.0, Columns 2, 5 and 6 are preloaded from Schedule 22.
 The unsupported capital spending is divided into two categories: unsupported capital spending pre-August 31, 2010 (Line 2.1.3) and unsupported capital spending post-August 31, 2010 (Line 2.2).
 Line 2.1.3 is further divided into sinking fund interest to be earned (Line 2.1.1), and other unsupported capital spending pre-August 31, 2010 (Line 2.1.3).
-This split is to better align this schedule with the Capital Analysis and Planning Template (CAPT). - In Column 2, Line 2.2 boards should enter any additions to the Unsupported Capital Spending that occurred during the September 1, 2018 to March 31, 2019 period.
-This represents the portion of the board's TCA additions during the period that have not been supported with capital contributions. - Column 3 reports the application of deferred revenue related to prior eligible capital expenditures, thereby increasing the capital contributions. - The total of Column 3 (Line 2.3) equals Schedule 21E, Column 4, Line 2.39 plus Schedule 23 additional approved prior years' non-land capital expenditures.
+This split is to better align this schedule with the Capital Analysis and Planning Template (CAPT). - In Column 2, Line 2.2 boards should enter any additions to the Unsupported Capital Spending that occurred during the September 1, 2020 to March 31, 2021 period.
+This represents the portion of the board's TCA additions during the period that have not been supported with capital contributions.

+- Column 2, Line 2.4 will now include COVID-19 Resilience Infrastructure Stream (CVRIS 80%) and Climate Action Incentive Fund (CAIF) from line 5.0 of Schedule 23 tab 1, in addition to the previously included DCC from: Federal Government, School Generated Funds Capital, Board Level Donations Capital and Other Third Parties.
+"Other third parties" are those parties that the board has specified on Schedule 21E at lines 2.33 to 2.37.
+These amounts must be tracked by the board on an asset by asset basis starting September 1, 2010. - Column 2, Line 2.5 will now include COVID-19 Resilance Infrastructure Stream (CVRIS 20%) - Column 3 reports the application of deferred revenue related to prior eligible capital expenditures, thereby increasing the capital contributions. - The total of Column 3 (Line 2.3) equals Schedule 21E, Column 4, Line 2.39 plus Schedule 23 additional approved prior years' non-land capital expenditures.
 Boards will need to distribute any portion of this amount related to post- August 31, 2010 capital spending in Line 2.2, Column 3 as negative amount.
 Since capital priorities allocation started in 2011-12, any additional approved prior years' non-land capital expenditures calculated in Schedule 23 are related to capital spending after August 31, 2010 and should be included in Line 2.2, Column 3.
-Error message "Error\SC24\1" ensures that absolute value of the amount input at Line 2.2, Column 3 must be equal to or greater than the additional approved prior years' non-land capital expenditures calculated in Schedule 23.

-- Column 3.1 is to report any adjustments to the previous year's ministry's capital grant entitlement received in the current school year as discussed in Column 2 above.
+Error message "Error_SC24_1" ensures that absolute value of the amount input at Line 2.2, Column 3 must be equal to or greater than the additional approved prior years' non-land capital expenditures calculated in Schedule 23. - Column 3.1 is to report any adjustments to the previous year's ministry's capital grant entitlement received in the current school year as discussed in Column 2 above.
 An adjustment related to a prior year entitlement would be required to amend the Deferred Capital Contribution accordingly. - Column 4 represents the total of Columns 1 to 3. - Column 5 is used to enter the disposals to DCC related to restricted assets or TCA transferred to financial assets in the year.
 The disposals to TCA (at Line 2.0) are automatically entered from Schedule 22 (TCA Continuity).